I’ve been meditating since around 2004.

 Smile.
 Half-smiling while you are meditating can change what thoughts enter your mind.
 Even if you don’t feel like smiling, try it and see what happens.
 Many subtle changes to your physical body can dramatically alter your mood and thought-patterns.

 Incremental Improvement.
 This is not a race.
 In meditation, you learn to enjoy the process, not the end result.
 There is nowhere to go and nowhere to be.
 Focus on incremental improvement.
-Maybe you can add one second each day to your meditation time.
-That is just one of many ways to progress.
+Sit for 5 minutes per day for the first month, and then increase your sitting time by 1-2 minutes.
+Keep it easy.

 Videos on Learning to Meditate

-Here are a few videos I’ve created that will answer some questions on learning how to meditate, and calm your mind.
+Below are a few older videos of mine that are still relevant today on learning how to meditate and calm your mind.

 Learn How to Meditate in Less Than 90 Seconds